jessdagostini/iiswc-minigiraffe-ae/ReadME.md

 To create new datasets, users can use a modified version of VG Giraffe that will dump the necessary input data for miniGiraffe.
 This Giraffe version is avaiable as a Docker Image [jessicadagostini/vg-dump:1.0](https://hub.docker.com/repository/docker/jessicadagostini/vg-dump/general).

-Using the following command, the application will run the mapping and generate two files: `dump_proxy_seeds.bin` and `dump_proxy_extensions.bin`.
+Using the following command, the application will run the mapping and generate two files: `dump_miniGiraffe_seeds.bin` and `dump_miniGiraffe_extensions.bin`.
 The first contains the group of sequences + seeds needed to run the mapping process at miniGiraffe.
 The second is a file where user can validate if the output of miniGiraffe is coherent and valid with the parent's application.

 To collect these files, users should run: